Skip to content Exit mobile menu

 What happens when I make an appointment?

 The Counselling Service offers short-term counselling.
 You will be invited to attend an initial general assessment with a member of the counselling team.
 This is an opportunity for you to talk about what has been going on for you and for us to explore what would be the best support for you going forward.
-The general assessment session lasts 20-30 minutes.
+The general assessment is usually carried out over the phone and lasts 20 minutes.

-You could be offered up to 4 sessions of counselling or signposted to a service that's appropriate to your needs.
-If counselling goes ahead, sessions are usually around 50 minutes long and will take place weekly, typically on the same day and time at an agreed time between you and your counsellor.
+You could be offered up to four sessions of counselling or signposted to a service that's appropriate to your needs.
+If counselling goes ahead, sessions are 50 minutes long and will take place weekly, typically on the same day and time at an agreed time between you and your counsellor.
 We do ask for your availability in advance and we will try to accommodate you as best we can.
-Please note that counselling session may take place with a different counsellor from the initial general assessment.
+Please note that counselling sessions may take place with a different counsellor from the initial general assessment.

 Students can be entitled to a block of up to 4 counselling sessions per academic year and may also have access to some general wellbeing sessions.
 To get the most out of your counselling sessions it is beneficial to attend every week.